 To obtain the desired level of fire resistance, the topcoat should be applied at a rate of 0.8 kilograms per square meter.
 After curing, grp roofs will have a continuous surface and will be watertight.
 In addition to that, it will need almost little maintenance.
 Fiberglass, in contrast to other materials used for roofing, does not decompose, emit odors, and is far less prone to collect organic moss.
 In the event that it is necessary, the roof may be swept, mopped, or cleaned with the hose with relative ease.

 Advantages of choosing GRP

-Safer Installations: GRP Roofing does not need expensive gear, and in most situations, it does not even require heat equipment, which results in safer installations and a lower chance of accidents on the job site.
+Safer Installations: grp roofs do not need expensive gear, and in most situations, it does not even require heat equipment, which results in safer installations and a lower chance of accidents on the job site.

 Resistance to Wear and Tear:

-Once they have been properly constructed, the majority of fibreglass roofs have a lifespan of twenty years built into their design.
+Once they have been properly constructed, the majority of fiberglass roofs have a lifespan of twenty years built into their design.